 You have attempted to export dual values when the solver is in primals only mode.
 In primals only mode, dual values are not computed and, therefore, can't be exported.
 In Windows versions of LINGO, to enable dual computations, run the LINGO|Options command, click the General Solver Tab, and select the Prices option from the Dual Computations list box.
 To enable range computations, as well as, dual computations, select the Prices & Ranges option from the Dual Computations list box.
 In command-line versions of LINGO, enable dual computations by using the command: SET DUALCO 1.
-To enable range computations, as well as, dual computations, use the command: SET DUALCO 2.
+To enable range computations, as well as, dual computation 2.